USS Great Western: Supporting Vicksburg campaign operations

 During 1862 and the first half of 1863, the overriding concern of Union forces was the capture of Vicksburg, and Great Western spent much of her time during this period near the mouth of the Yazoo River above the city in support of combined operations there.

 Post-Vicksburg campaign operations

 She provided support for the joint attacks of December 1862 above the city, and remained in the area until the Confederate stronghold fell in July 1863.
 Following the fall of Vicksburg, Great Western continued her duties as supply ship for the squadron, being stationed at Skipwith's Landing, Mississippi, and Goodrich's Landing, Louisiana.
 In July 1864 she was sent back to Cairo, Illinois, to act as a receiving ship.

 Post-war decommissioning and sale

-Great Western was transferred as receiving ship, Mound City, Illinois, in March 1865, and was subsequently sold at auction there to John Riley 29 November 1865.
+Great Western was transferred as receiving ship, Mound City, Illinois, in March 1865, and was subsequently sold at auction there to John Riley on 29 November 1865.